 Q: What is the current job market like for Radiologic Technologists?

 A: The current job market is very good for graduates of the Radiologic Technology program.
-Program Effectiveness Data (link on the left) provides the annual employment rate for the last five years.
+Program Effectiveness Data provides the annual employment rate for the last five years.
 The program does not guarantee job placement.

 Q: Will the QCC program prepare me to work in CT, MRI or ultrasound?